-The largest of the Balearic Islands, Majorca (or Mallorca) offers popular resorts, including Alcudia, Cala d’Or, Palma Nova, Puerto Pollensa and Cala Bona for a lively Mediterranean vacation.
+The largest of the Balearic Islands, Majorca offers popular resorts, including Alcudia, Cala d’Or, Palma Nova, Puerto Pollensa and Cala Bona for a lively Mediterranean vacation.

-If you're after a fun family holiday in the sunshine then August is the best time to visit with highs of 25°C - while October is a no go if you don't want to get caught in the rain.
+If you're after a balmy retreat in the sunshine then August is the best time to visit with highs of 25°C - while October is a no go if you don't want to get caught in the rain.
 The party town of Magaluf offers down to earth fun for everyone all year round with the karaoke bars, disco bars, rock bars, cocktail bars staying open till the small hours along its famous strip.

 Browse the best of our family resorts in Majorca and find a location that caters to the kids, too.